dmnpx/tbd/README.md

   - God Gifted (unlocked after losing five games):
     - Bonus: Starting with more of every ressource and access to all level 2 buildings.
 Every slider starts at 75%
     - Malus: None
-  - Hardcore (unlocked after reaching New Rome twice):
+  - Hardcore (unlocked after reaching New Rome twice without using the God Gifted class):
     - Bonus: none
     - Malus: Less of every ressource.
 Every slider starts at 25%